 The Samsung Book Cover keyboard is absolutely necessary to complete the experience of using the Galaxy Tab S7.
 For starters, it provides a protective shell for the tablet.
 I wouldn’t want to carry the tablet around without one.
 The rear piece adheres to the metal back panel magnetically.
 It includes a kickstand as well as a flap for protecting and accessing the S Pen.
 The other half of the Book Cover connects to the bottom edge.
 You have to take care to align the pogo pins correctly, but once it’s locked into place it stays firmly attached.

-I like this year’s Book Cover keyboard much more than I did last year’s.
+I like this Book Cover keyboard much more than I did the previous iteration.
 The keys are a more natural shape and have good travel and feedback.
 More importantly, the trackpad works really well.
 It’s relatively large, quick, and accurate.
 It features a dedicated button for taking screenshots, which I appreciate, but there are no function keys for changing the display brightness or speaker volume on the keyboard for the 11-inch model.
 For what it’s worth, the Book Cover keyboard for the larger 12.4-inch Tab S7 Plus model does include function keys.

 Together, the S Pen and Book Cover complete the Galaxy Tab S7, giving it the productivity chops it needs to take on the iPad.
-It’s a shame the Books Cover isn’t included and that it costs so much more.
-The smaller Book Cover is $200, while the larger one is $230.
-The only saving grace is that, for a short time, Samsung is offering the keyboard for 50% off when ordered with a new Galaxy Tab S7 or S7 Plus.
+It’s a shame the Book Cover isn’t included and that it costs so much more.
+The smaller Book Cover is $199, while the larger one is $229.
+There are no current sales on the Book Cover accessory.

 - Main: 13MP